kamsiuman/mws-restaurant/README.md

 [2019.01.09] - accessability

-1. impleement the tab with tab-index
+1. impleement the tab with tab-index (index, the resturant cab with tabindex 3)
 2. add the image-alt tag in the creatResturantHTML

 note :